cybertraining-dsc/reu2022/README.md

 student" and "teach the teacher" modes; the latter enables easy spread of the classes.
 Hands-on learning with research projects built around the class material is fully supported.
-The project offers CyberTraining with all of the popular approaches used by the Apache Software Foundation, including Meetups and Hackathons.
+The project offers CyberTraining with all the popular approaches used by the Apache Software Foundation, including Meetups and Hackathons.
 Modules for domain scientists and engineers, e.g., the cyberinfrastructure users that exploit advanced CI methods for research in nanoengineering and